joe-crick/querty/README.md

 #### Performance

 In our preliminary tests, we found that Querty was quite performant!
 In one test, it outpeformed a major http-client by 4 to 1.
-We'd rather not name names.
+We'd perfer to not name names.
 Rather, we encourage you to test it for yourself.

 For more information on Querty, see the Querty Book (coming "soon").